 Spain currently has 8 missionaries serving in Peru, Bolivia, Romania and other countries.
 The national church has four pillars on which they focus their efforts among the local churches: evangelism, church planting, missions, and ministerial formation.

 The Assemblies of God in Spain looks forward to continued growth and opportunities to spread the gospel.

 Juan Carlos Escobar has served as an evangelist for several years in various countries, and has pastored for more than 22 years.
 Currently he is pastoring a growing church in Madrid called Celebracion Cristiana.
 He was elected superintendent in February, 2004.

 Rev. Juan Carlos Escobar

 Federación Asambleas de Dios de España

 Switzerland has four big rivers, four big reformers and four languages.
-“Schweizersiche Pfingstmission” SPM (AG Switzerland) was founded in 1936.
+“Schweizersiche Pfingstmission” SPM (Pentecostal Assemblies of Switzerland) was founded in 1936.
 They have 67 churches with 10,000 church members.
 A new emphasis is on church planting.
 The spiritual climate in Switzerland is changing rapidly into a post Christian culture.

 The SPM churches today are led by a threefold spiritual vision: the vision to see spirit filled pastor; spirit led church life; and spirit empowered evangelism and mission.
 SPM desires a national revival.